 The glint of metal became a blossom of flame, a bouquet of orange and vermilion thunder flowers.
 But only for the shortest moment known to man, that moment before dying.
 (Chapter 11)

-Shaft bows out with an all action finale to the series, albeit hampered by a laziness to the plotting.
+Shaft bows out with an all-action finale to the series, albeit hampered by laziness to the plotting.
 Despite its many faults in plotting and some contrivances, Tidyman and Rock still manage to produce a fast and at times entertaining read that is certainly better written than SHAFT’S CARNIVAL OF KILLERS.
-However, it remains a disappointing close to a series which started with such promise.
+However, it remains a disappointing close to a series that started with such promise.